What to shop in the Boots January sales, selected by a beauty expert

 If you’ve been eyeing up a moisturiser, shampoo or perfume (to name but a few of the goodies included in the sale), you’ll want to log into the Boots app or website as soon as possible so that you can cash in on those all-important advantage points and save time at the checkout.
 Plus, if you made note of the pre-sale prices of any desired products, make sure to check them against the brand’s reductions, lest you end up paying more in the sale with falsely inflated discounts.

-Looking to swing into the new year with smooth skin and a touch of glam?
-Browse the best beauty subscriptions today.
+Swing into new year with smooth skin and a touch of glam, with the best beauty subscriptions today